 The USA Science and Engineering Festival is the largest science, technology, engineering and medicine education event in the US.
 Over 350,000 people are expected to attend.
 This year’s meeting will take place on 26 and 27 April at the Walter E. Washington Convention Center in Washington D.C.

-Frontiers for Young Minds is published by Frontiers, an open-access publisher and research networking platform, part of the Nature Publishing Group family.
+Frontiers for Young Minds is published by Frontiers, an open-access publisher and research networking platform.
 The project has received funding from the Jacobs Foundation, based in Zurich, Switzerland.

 “Frontiers for Young Minds flips the process of learning science on its head.
 Instead of adults deciding what kids want, the kids get to say what and how they want to learn.
 Many scientists are eager to share their research, but don’t always know how to best communicate with a young audience.
 Frontiers for Young Minds enables young people to have a deciding role and to help improve science papers for kids through their comments, criticisms, and suggestions,” says Robert Knight, Editor-in-Chief of Frontiers for Young Minds.